 Treat wood floor scuffs and replace broken tiles

 Disinfect and deep clean areas like the bathroom and kitchen

 In some lease agreements, all minor repairs are the renter’s responsibility.
 However, “normal wear-and-tear” such as nail holes and older, broken appliances are not the renter's responsibility.
 (NY Gen Oblig.
-Section 7-108(1)(b))
+Section 7-108(1-a)(b))

-Below we have summarized and answered some of the most common questions regarding New York Security Deposit Laws.
-If there are still any questions that we did not cover, then the relevant code for security deposit refunds is General Obligations (GOB) Chapter 24-A, Article 7.
+Below, we have summarized and answered some of the most common questions regarding New York Security Deposit Laws.
+If there are still any questions that we did not cover, the relevant code for security deposit refunds is General Obligations (GOB) Chapter 24-A, Article 7.